-Figure 3: A language model encoded as a recurrent neural network.
+Fig. 4.
+A language model encoded as an RNN.
 After predicting Word 2 (yellow), we reuse the hidden layer H1 (green) together with the correct Word 2 (blue) to predict Word 3 (yellow).
-(Image from [Koehn, 2017])
+(Image from Koehn [2017].)

-Figure 4: The encoder-decoder model, also known as the sequence-to-sequence model (Seq2Seq).
-The light green boxes to the left of the vertical line make up the encoder RNN.
-The first dark box to the right of the vertical line encodes the entire source sentence.
-As we move from left-to-right, this source encoding is use to generate words in the target language.
-(Image from [Koehn, 2017])
+Fourth, Cho et al. [2014b] extended RNNs for MT by creating the encoder-decoder model (also known as the sequence-to-sequence (Seq2Seq) model).
+This model concatenates two RNNs together: one that encodes the source language, and one that decodes the target language.
+In Figure 2, the light green boxes to the left of the vertical line make up the encoder RNN, which encodes the words in the source sentence.
+The first dark green box to the right of the vertical line encodes the entire source sentence.
+As we move from left to right, this source encoding is used to generate words in the target language.

 Fifth, a major advancement in NMT occurred through the use of a memory mechanism to align the source sequence positions to the target sequence state.
 Cho et al. [2014a] observe that Seq2Seq models deteriorate quickly as the input sequence length increases.
 This is because the decoder is forced to make a hard decision to predict a target word at every state.
 Bahdanau et al. [2015] propose an attention mechanism that allows the Seq2Seq model to focus on a set of positions from the source sentence to form a context vector that are most relevant to the current state in the target sequence.
 It uses the context vector from the attention mechanism to predict the current word.
-Luong et al.
+Luong et al. [2015] extend the attention mechanism by introducing both global and local attention mechanisms.
+The global attention mechanism functions as described previously by considering all positions in a source sentence; the local attention mechanism restricts its focus to the vicinity of source positions that best correspond to the target position that is to be predicted.
+Attentional Seq2Seq models are among the best performers on standard MT benchmarks.
+Hence, we employ one such model [Luong et al. 2015] for our experiments in Section 4.